A Natural Fiber Wardrobe: A Simple Guide to Getting Started

 Natural fibers are gentle on sensitive skin, free from harsh chemicals and irritants often found in synthetic fabrics, making them soft and safe for your skin—especially important for postpartum or nursing moms.

-We'll dive a little deeper into four of my favorite natural fibers.
+We'll dive a little deeper into three of my favorite and most wearable natural fibers.

 COTTON: Nothing is better than cotton for year-round wear and I love it because it's affordable, comfortable and easy to care for.
 Cotton is the perfect material for everyday dresses and layering pieces with your other natural fibers.